-To learn more about upgrading to newer versions of the Elastic Stack on our hosted service, see Upgrade Versions.
+To learn more about upgrading to newer versions of the Elastic Stack on our hosted service, check Upgrade Versions.

-We reserve the right to force upgrade a cluster immediately and without notice in advance if there is a critical security or stability issue.
+We reserve the right to force upgrade or restart a cluster immediately and without notice in advance if there is a critical security or stability issue.
 Such upgrades happen only within minor versions.

-A forced upgrade might become necessary in a situation that:
+A forced upgrade or restart might become necessary in a situation that: